 The best security operation centers (SOCs) are built on efficiency and speed-to-response.
 But if you’ve ever worked in a SOC or on a security team, you know it’s tough to get your security systems, tools and teams to integrate in a way that streamlines detection, response, and remediation.

 One of the most tedious tasks of all is cobbling together alert details to assess if a security event is a real threat, along with correlating data and coordinating the appropriate response.

 That’s why security tools need to be connected, security processes need to be efficient and as an industry, we need to start working together.
 As new technologies arrive on the scene every day (IoT, BOYD and continued virtualization of all the things), security teams need a way to become more agile.

-This is where security orchestration comes in.
+This is where security orchestration and automation comes in.
 Orchestration is not a new term by any means.
 You’ve probably heard of DevOps orchestration, which seeks to automate infrastructure deployments and document ‘infrastructure as code’.
 Now it’s time to apply this to security processes.

 What is Security Orchestration?

 Security orchestration is a method of connecting security tools and integrating disparate security systems.
 It is the connected layer that streamlines security processes and powers security automation.

 Considering the sheer volume of output generated from today’s security tools, it’s no question that SOCs are experiencing serious alert fatigue and ultimately missing intrusions.
 With security orchestration, SOCs are able to coordinate the flow of data and tasks (e.g. monitoring SIEM alerts) by integrating existing tools and processes into a repeatable, automatable workflow.

 A security orchestration platform connects your systems, tools, and processes together, allowing you to leverage automation as necessary, and get more value out of your people, processes, and tools.